 Ultra-low-emission engine keeps pollutants out of the air.
 The 3000-series buses have a Cummins Diesel Engine package designed to reduce tailpipe emissions dramatically.
 This includes Selective Catalytic Reduction technology, which scrubs nitrogen oxides and particulates (pollutants that cause smog and health problems) from the exhaust.

-Four new hybrid-electric buses, with technology similar to a Chevy Volt, went into service in January 2013 on Line 72.
-Compared to diesel buses, they're expected to be 20–50 percent more fuel efficient, with 95 percent less emissions.
+In 2013, four hybrid-electric buses with technology similar to a Chevy Volt went into service.
 They have quiet electric motors, with components that last longer and require less maintenance.
-Back in 2002, TriMet was among the first transit agencies in the U.S. to test the first generation of hybrid buses.
-Unfortunately, these buses were not cost-effective (they required expensive parts that had to be custom made), so we retired them in 2012.
-See photos of the new hybrids
+Back in 2002, we were among the first transit agencies in the U.S. to test the first generation of hybrid buses — unfortunately, they weren't cost-effective (they required expensive parts that had to be custom made) so we retired them in 2012.

 Have you ridden on the new buses?
 Let us know what you think.